Frequently Asked Questions

 What about voluntary euthanasia and physician-assisted dying?

 I support law reform to allow people to decide to end their lives, if they are terminally or incurably ill.
-This is now legal in many countries and jurisdictions: The Netherlands, Belgium, Luxembourg, Canada, Switzerland, Colombia, and in the United States, in Oregon, Washington, California, Montana and Vermont.
-In Australia, it will soon be legal in Victoria, too.
+This is permitted in the Netherlands, Belgium, Luxembourg, and Colombia, and in the form of physician-assisted dying, in Canada, too, as well as in several states of the US, including Oregon, Washington, California, Montana, Colorado and Vermont.
+I was very pleased when, in 2017, after extensive debate in the community and in parliament, physician assistance in dying was legalized in Victoria, where I am from.
 Why should we not be able to decide for ourselves, in consultation with doctors, when our quality of life has fallen to the point where we would prefer not to go on living?

 What should I read to learn more?